Top 40+ Drools Interview Questions and Answers

 Weekday / Weekend BatchesSee Batch Details

-61. How do you implement a pricing engine using Drools?
+61. How to implement a pricing engine using Drools?

 Ans: